Visual Trauma Mapping Model

-VTMM is a coverage map for a broad range of negative, trauma-related feelings—organizing them into a small set of underlying affect systems and the connection spectrums that shape how those systems interact.It works by translating an internal state into an activation pattern: which systems are active, how strongly they’re activated, and the strength and direction of their interaction across key connections.Once the pattern is legible, the experience becomes coherent, interpretable, and actionable, exposing the specific levers that generate and sustain it.7 Systems (plus a Will layer)
+VTMM is a coverage map for a broad range of negative, trauma-related feelings—organizing them into a small set of underlying affect systems and the connection spectrums that shape how those systems interact.It works by translating an internal state into an activation pattern: which systems are active, how strongly they’re activated, and the strength and direction of their interaction across key connections.Once the pattern is legible, the experience can become more coherent / more interpretable which often reveals specific levers that generate and sustain it.7 Systems

 Survival — Detect danger